A-AhkUser/eAutocomplete/README.md

 - Download the [latest release](https://github.com/A-AhkUser/eAutocomplete/releases) and extract the content of the zip file to a location of your choice, for example into your project's folder hierarchy.
 - Load the library (`\eAutocomplete.ahk`) by means of the [#Include directive](https://www.autohotkey.com/docs/commands/_Include.htm).
-- You can either [create](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#create-method) an `eAutocomplete` control (that is, add a custom edit control and its wrapper to an existing ahk GUI window) or endow with word completion feature an existing edit control (*e.g* *Notepad*'s one) by means of the [attach method](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#attach-method) - both methods returning a new instance of `eAutocomplete`.
+- You can either [create](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#create-method) an `eAutocomplete` control (that is, add a custom edit control and its wrapper to an existing ahk GUI window) or endow with word completion feature an existing edit control (*e.g* *Notepad*'s one) or an existing rich edit control (*e.g* *Wordpad*'s one) by means of the [attach method](https://github.com/A-AhkUser/eAutocomplete/blob/master/README.md#attach-method) - both methods returning a new instance of `eAutocomplete`.

 #### Sample example